Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_da/exercise.rst

 In this fake analysis, we are going to find out who our subjects are, using an trivial "analysis algorithm" that does the following two steps in each subject folder:

 1. decrypting the URL string, and
-2. downloading the photo into the folder.
+2. downloading the subject's photo.

-The algorithm has been given as a function in the BASH script ``run_analysis.sh``.
+The algorithm has been provided as a function in the BASH script ``run_analysis.sh``.

 Tasks
 =====